Atracsys/SlicerAstmPhantomTest/README.md

 Once the operator id is filled in, the choice in locations is unlocked (7).
 By default, all [five locations](#wvFile) in the working volume are enabled as recommended by the standard, but the user can, at any time during the session, to disable and skip locations if necessary. <a name="enableTests"></a>Likewise, by default all five tests are enabled (8) as recommended by the standard, but the user can disable certain tests **before** the phantom hits a target location in the working volume, if necessary.

 The [moving tolerance](#movTol) slidebar (9) allows the user to monitor and adjust the sensibility to pointer motion.
-The `Reset Camera` button (10) resets the view of the phantom to an optimum at any time, if the user happened to have moved the scene around with the mouse.
+The operator may interact with the 3D scene with the mouse and the optimal view can be automatically reset with the `Reset Camera` button (10).

 ![Locations & tests](/readme_img/locations_tests.svg)

-The filling in of operator id also triggers the phantom calibration, which determines the geometrical relationship between the referential frame of the phantom (and thereby its divots) and the reference array attached to it.
+The filling in of operator id also triggers the phantom calibration, which determines the geometrical relationship between the coordinate system of the phantom (and thereby its divots) and the reference array attached to it.
 To perform the calibration, the user only needs to successively pick three separate divots that defines the referential frame (indicated in the [phantom file](#phantomFile) by `REF`).

 |<a name="acquiMech"></a>For any **point acquisition**, the targets are indicated by a red sphere and their id.
 Once the pointer hit the target (the correct divot), the point acquisition starts, indicated by the target becoming smaller and greener.
 The duration of the acquisition depends on the [point acquisition mode](#ptAcquiMode).
 The point acquisition is done when the target becomes large and green, and a "pop" sound is played.
 Removing the pointer from the divot then prompts the program to show the next target, if any.
 Removing the pointer before the point acquisition is done will reset the current target.|
 |---|

 ![Calibration](/readme_img/calib.svg)

 Once the calibration is over, the actual tests may start but first the phantom needs to be placed at one of the designated locations in the working volume.
-To help the user in this task, the interface switches to "working volume guidance" by showing a top view of the working volume on the left and a front view on the right.
-In these views, the user can see where the phantom is located with respect to the target locations, indicated by red spheres.
-Once the phantom is stabily placed at one of the enabled locations, a particular sound is played and the first test starts.
+To help the user in this task, the interface switches back to "working volume guidance".
+In the top and front views, the user can now see where the phantom is located with respect to the target locations.
+Once the phantom is stabily placed at one of the enabled locations, a specific sound is played and the first test starts.

 ![Working volume guidance](/readme_img/wv_guidance.svg)

 ### Single Point Test
-Referred to as the *Single Point Accuracy and Precision Test* in the ASTM standard, this test aims at assessing the performance of the tracking system for a single point measurements.
+Referred to as the *Single Point Accuracy and Precision Test* in the ASTM standard, this test aims at assessing the performance of the tracking system for single point measurements.
 To do so, the user must repeatedly acquire the central divot for a certain number of times.
 The progression of the test is displayed in the top right corner.

 ![Single point test](/readme_img/tests_single.png)

 ### Rotation Tests
 As described in the ASTM standard, these *Rotation Tests* aim at assessing the stability in measurement of a single point while the pointer rotates around specific axes (roll, pitch, yaw).
-The definition of these axes are defined in the [pointer file](#pointerFile) and in the [working volume file](#wvFile) in their respective referential frames.
+The definition of these axes are defined in the [pointer file](#pointerFile) and in the [working volume file](#wvFile) in their respective coordinate system.

 To start the test, the user must lodge the pointer in the central divot, which will toggle the display of the pointer angles with respect to each rotation axes.
 The current rotation axis to be measured is highlighted by the symbols > and <.
 The pointer must be **rotated only around that specific axis**, i.e. the other angles shall remain as close to 0 as possible during the test.